limbernie/limbernie.github.io/_posts/2018-07-31-google-ctf-beginners-quest-part-2.md

     33784                     1 file
 ```

-I'm guessing `motd` is the binary running behind `motd.ctfcompetition.com`, and we have to exploit it to `pwn` this challenge.
+I'm guessing `motd` is the binary running behind `motd.ctfcompetition.com`, and we've to exploit it to `pwn` this challenge.

 ![motd](/assets/images/posts/google-ctf-beginners-quest-part-2/4761425f.png)